Fear of abandonment may affect how you experience relationships, but understanding where it comes from could be the key to fulfilling connections.

 Fear of abandonment can cause distress in your life and impact your relationships.
 Trauma, attachment style, and personality disorders may all contribute to this anxiety.

-Overcoming fear of abandonment often involves recognizing behavior patterns and how thoughts and feelings influence those patterns.
+Overcoming abandonment anxiety often involves recognizing how thoughts and feelings influence your behaviors.
 With the right approach and support, your chances of overcoming this fear are promising.